Mastodon Mastodon Mastodon Mastodon

 Detection and Response Timeline

 Upon receiving notification from Sansec’s security team, ESA shop administrators took immediate action by implementing their incident response protocol.
 The primary containment measure involved taking the e-commerce platform offline to prevent further potential data compromise.
-Currently, the site remains in maintenance mode while security updates and system hardening measures are being implemented.
+The site was placed in maintenance mode while security updates and system hardening measures were being implemented.

 Organizational Impact and Security Implications